Lightwere/PnC-mods/README.md

 # PnC-mods

-A dual-purpose Android utility app for "Puzzle & Conquest" game modifications.
+A dual-purpose (for now) Android utility app for Puzzle & Conquest

 ## Features

-### 📁 File Swapper
+### Transparent tiles
+Used in Matching Master (this mahjong style game).
-Replace game asset files with bundled versions while keeping backups for easy restoration.
+Replaces game asset files with bundled versions while keeping backups for easy restoration.
 - Uses Storage Access Framework (SAF) for safe file operations
-- Automatic backup creation
+- Automatically creates backup file
-- One-click restore functionality
+- Easy to use, only one click

-### 🖱️ Auto-Clicker
+### Auto-Clicker
+Self explanatory
 Automated clicking tool with customizable presets and draggable floating window.
 - **Preset Management**: Add, edit, and delete click positions in-app
 - **Floating GUI**: Draggable overlay window that doesn't block other apps
 - **Adjustable Speed**: Default 100ms (10 clicks/second), customizable down to 50ms
 - **Collapsible Interface**: Minimize to stay out of the way
-- **Persistent Storage**: Presets saved to `/sdcard/PnCmod/click_presets.json` for easy manual editing
+- **Persistent Storage**: Presets saved to `/DEFAULT-APP-LOCATION/PnCmod/click_presets.json` for easy manual editing

 #### Default Presets:
-- Helps - 1st slot (920, 410)
+- Helps - 1st slot - no building or research ongoing
-- Helps - 2nd slot (920, 620)
+- Helps - 2nd slot - one, either building or research ongoing
-- Helps - 3rd slot (920, 830)
+- Helps - 3rd slot - two, like research and building or x2 building
-- Heal (910, 2145)
+- Heal - set for healing troops in infirmary
-- Train+speedup (700, 2215)
+- Train+speedup - clicks button for training and using speedups to train troops (recommended to use 1000 delay when low on resources, speedups etc.)

 ## Requirements
 - **Android 7.0+** (API 24+)